 (2) If the workers are represented by a health and safety representative, the consultation must involve that representative.

-The Mandatory Vaccination Direction and the assertion within it that the worker must be vaccinated to continue their work completely ignores these provisions.
+The Public Health Order and the assertion within it that the worker must be vaccinated to continue their work completely ignores these provisions.
 I am unable to “share information about the matter” with employees when the matter is a medical procedure.

-I am unable to give employees a “reasonable opportunity to express their views”, or to “take into account those views” in circumstances where you have given employers insufficient notice of the Vaccination Direction, nor have you consulted with us before implementing it.
+I am unable to give employees a “reasonable opportunity to express their views”, or to “take into account those views” in circumstances where you have given employers insufficient notice of the requirement to be vaccinated, nor have you consulted with us before implementing it.
 Importantly, you have also not given us an opportunity to consider the alternative measures which the WHS Act and regulations authorise in order to reduce workplace risk (vaccination not being one of them), which we are statutorily obligated to do at risk of significant penalty.

 In other words, you are putting us in between a rock and a hard place.
 You are asking us to choose between: